Kiyoshi Hikawa: Characteristics

 Hikawa is popular with young and old people alike.
-Although enka is in a downward trend in Japan, Hikawa is responsible for popularizing enka amongst the 20s demographic, who traditionally do not listen to it.
-Hikawa usually dresses in trendy casual clothes, sometimes appearing in the more traditional kimono normally worn by enka singers.
+Although Enka is in a downward trend in Japan, Hikawa is responsible for popularizing Enka amongst the 20s demographic, who traditionally do not listen to it.
+Hikawa usually dresses in trendy casual clothes, sometimes appearing in the more traditional kimono normally worn by Enka singers.

 Since 2019, Hikawa has begun dressing in both masculine and feminine fashion on-stage and off, coming out as "genderless" in 2020.
-That same year, he made history by performing on Kouhaku without being assigned to either the Red (female) or White (male) team.
+That same year, he made history by performing on Kōhaku without being assigned to either the Red (female) or White (male) team.

 World-wide exposure

-Hikawa has traveled around the world, including to the United States.
-In 2003, he was the guest of honor at Hawaii's week-long Aloha Festival, where he participated in a parade with various Japan-based hula halau, and ended the week with a concert.
+Hikawa has traveled worldwide, including to the United States.
+In 2003, they were the guest of honor at Hawaii's week-long Aloha Festival, where they participated in a parade with various Japan-based hula halau, and ended the week with a concert.